Skip to main content

 REACH obligations apply to Swiss companies manufacturing chemical substances in the EU.
 Chemical substances exported to the EU by Swiss companies must comply with REACH requirements, which either the EU importer of such chemical substance or the Swiss company’s only representative must ensure.

 REACH regulates the handling of chemical substances within the European Union (EU).
-But since the EU is eminently important for the Swiss export industry, Swiss manufacturers, exporters and distributors of chemical substances are also impacted by it.
+Since the EU is eminently important for the Swiss export industry, Swiss manufacturers, exporters and distributors of chemical substances are also impacted by it.
 Swiss companies which manufacture or reside in the EU as importers, are bound by all REACH requirements for chemical substances above a volume of 1 tonne per year.

 While Swiss companies which export chemical substances to the EU do not themselves have any legal obligations vis-à-vis REACH, their EU importer or possibly their only representative are bound by it.
 The primary focus is on the registration with the European Chemicals Agency (ECHA).